jenkinsci/nexus-platform-plugin/README.md

     See the Apache License Version 2.0 for the specific language governing permissions and limitations there under.

 -->

+❗**This plugin has been moved to the Sonatype private organization where development will continue**

+❗Please refer to the following document to learn how to install the plugin: https://help.sonatype.com/en/sonatype-platform-plugin-for-jenkins.html

 # Nexus Platform Plugin

 A plugin for integrating Nexus Repository Manager and Nexus Lifecycle into a Jenkins job.
 Information about using the plugin can be found in [Nexus Platform Plugin for Jenkins](https://links.sonatype.com/products/nxiq/doc/nexus-platform-plugin-for-jenkins).